-Rehabilitation and consolidation both accomplish the same goal… getting your federal student loan or loans out of default.
+Rehabilitation and consolidation both accomplish the same goal… getting a federal student loan or loans out of default.

-When you rehabilitate your loans, you work with your loan servicers on a monthly payment plan to get your loan current.
+In order to rehabilitate loans, borrowers must work with their loan servicers to get on a monthly payment plan.
 Rehabiliation requires the borrower to make nine payments in a ten month period to bring the loan out of default.
 This has to be done for each loan that is in default.

 Consolidation requires the borrower to go through federal direct consolidation.
-Consolidating your loans means that your old loans will be paid off and that you will be left with a new larger consolidated loan.
+Consolidating loans means that the old loans will be paid off in and a new larger consolidated loan will be created.

 Which route is the fastest?